lucifan/bloodline/README.md

 ##bloodline

 a theme used for learning drupal 7 theme.
+Comments part was not complete yet.